benkeser/info550/syllabus.md

 C = 65 – 80%
 F = <65%

-final grades are not rounded and the lower limit of each letter grade is inclusive, so e.g., 93.0 is an A, while 92.9 is an A-.
+Final grades are not rounded and the lower limit of each letter grade is inclusive, so e.g., 93.0 is an A, while 92.9 is an A-.

 ## COURSE STRUCTURE